lseror/outscale-image-factory/docs/build.md

     eval $(omi-factory create-volume 10)
     ```

-2. Build the appliance and copy it to the device:
+2. Build the appliance .iso file:

     ```
     APP=tkldev
-    omi-factory tkl-build $APP --device=$DEVICE 2>&1 | tee /root/$APP.log
+    omi-factory tkl-build $APP
     ```

-3. Create the machine image from the volume:
+    or if you want to get the appliance from a different repository:

     ```
+    omi-factory tkl-build --turnkey-apps-git https://github.com/foo $APP
+    ```

+    This will pull the appliance definition from `https://github.com/foo/$APP` instead of `https://github.com/turnkeylinux-apps`.

+3. Install the .iso to the volume:

+    ```
+    omi-factory tkl-install-iso --device $DEVICE $APP
+    ```

+4. Create the machine image from the volume:

+    ```
     omi-factory create-image app-$APP --volume-id $VOLUME_ID
     ```

-4. Cleanup:
+5. Cleanup:

     ```
     omi-factory tkl-clean $APP